 Personnel with outstanding communication skills in Chinese are constantly in demand as China is gaining prominence as the world’s largest economy

-One in five people in the world are Chinese and it is without a doubt that the most widely-spoken language in the world is Chinese.
+One in five people in the world are Chinese, and without a doubt the most widely-spoken language in the world is Chinese.
 China has rapidly transformed itself from being “the factory of the world” to “the market of the world”, and is regarded as one of the most significant overseas locations.
 To secure human resources for these purposes, personnel with not only the ability to communicate in English but also in Chinese are constantly in demand.
 As China increases its presence on the world stage, it is an urgent task for Japan to engage with China and learn more about the country.

-Our aim is to help students acquire practical language skills and an international mindset in order to play an active role in global companies centered in Japan and Asia.
+Our aim is to help students acquire practical language skills and an international mindset in order to play an active role in global companies centered in Japan and Asia

 Chinese major courses in the Department of Chinese Studies